flavienbwk/book-devops/eng/README.md

 For example, Canada published its "Goal 2020"[^CanadaGoal2020] report in 2013 to modernize the way public services work.
 He will subsequently publish the "_Cloud Adoption Strategy_"[^CanadaCAS] in 2018.

-In the United Kingdom, the Ministry of Defense announced in 2022 that it wanted to become an "AI-ready" organization, in its "Artificial Defense Intelligence Strategy"[^UKDefenceAIStrategy].
+In the United Kingdom, the Ministry of Defence announced in 2022 that it wanted to become an "AI-ready" organization, in its "Artificial Defense Intelligence Strategy"[^UKDefenceAIStrategy].
 In the expression she makes of her transformation, she perfectly summarizes the goals of DevOps.

-> « We must transform ourselves into a strongly software-oriented organization, organized and motivated to value and exploit data, ready to tolerate increased risks, learn by doing and quickly reorient to find successes and gains. 'efficiency.
+> « We must change into a software-intensive enterprise, organised and motivated to value and harness data, prepared to tolerate increased risk, learn by doing and rapidly reorient to pursue successes and efficiencies.
 We must be able to develop, test and deploy new algorithms faster than our adversaries.
-We need to be agile and integrated (unified), [...] » - UK Ministry of Defence, chapter "Culture, Skills and Policies", page 17.
+We must be agile and integrated, [...] » - UK Ministry of Defence, chapter "Culture, Skills and Policies", page 17.

-In 2018, the British Ministry of Defense launched the NELSON[^NELSON] program to equip itself with a [big-data platform](https://joinup.ec.europa.eu/collection/open-source-observatory -osor/news/open-source-royal-navy) for the benefit of the _Royal Navy_.
+In 2018, the British Ministry of Defence launched the NELSON[^NELSON] program to equip itself with a [big-data platform](https://joinup.ec.europa.eu/collection/open-source-observatory -osor/news/open-source-royal-navy) for the benefit of the _Royal Navy_.
 This technical environment based on Cloud technologies once again includes DevOps practices.

 Across the Atlantic, the United States already considered in 2011 the need to control information in a unified and agile way, accessible via a single access point (see chapter "[Zero trust](#development-based-on- le-zero-trust)").
 The _Department of Defense_ (DoD) describes this vision in its "DoD Industrialized IT Systems Strategy and Roadmap"[^DoDITEnterpriseStrategyRoadmap].

-> « 21st century military operations require an agile information environment to achieve strategic advantage for mission personnel and partners. [...]
-To address this challenge, DoD is undertaking a coordinated effort to unify its networks into a single IT environment that will improve both operational efficiency and security posture with respect to information systems. »
+> « Twenty-first century military operations require an agile information environment to achieve an information advantage for personnel and mission partners. [...]
+To meet this challenge, DoD is undertaking a concerted effort to unify its networks into a single information environment that will improve both operational effectiveness and information security posture. »
 >
-> - United States Department of the Armed Forces, chapter "Vision for more efficient and secure industrial information systems in the DoD", page 13.
+> - United States Department of Defense, chapter "Vision for a more Effective, Efficient and Secure DoD Information Enterprise", page 4.

 In 2019, it will publish its first reference guide for the industrialization of DevSecOps practices[^DoDEnterpriseDevSecOpsReferenceDesign]: a methodology emphasizing security (see chapter "[DevSecOps](#devsecops)").
 Intended for suppliers, purchasers and managers of modern information systems, this institutional guide describes good practices for the implementation and maintenance of this type of system.
 The stated objective is to deploy software at "operations speed".
 In the economic world, the parallel is that of the "speed of the stock markets".